scality/Zenko/docs/Operation-Architecture/Zenko_CLI/CRR_Metrics_and_Health.rst

 **ReplicationStatus**

--  PENDING: CRR to all backends is in progress.
+-  PENDING: CRR to all backends is pending.
 -  PROCESSING: At least one backend has completed and is waiting for other backend(s) to finish.
 -  COMPLETED: All backends report a completed status.
--  FAILED: At least one backend failed
+-  FAILED: At least one backend failed.

 Each backend’s replication status is reported as user metadata.